bobby3605/remote-bootselect/README.md

 The second parameter is what will be passed to the 'default' environment variable in grub.\
 The second parameter can be up to 63 characters long.\
 Create one line per config entry
+This same file format can also be sent to the /tmp/remote-bootselect-server/config pipe.
+This allows for dynamically changing the default entry of a server.

 ## remote-bootselect.mod
 This is the grub module that will communicate with the server and set the default entry.